JoshuaSchumacherGER/JoshuaSchumacherGER/README.md

 💬  I am always interested in collaborating on new projects :).
     In my repositories, you will find either solutions to individual scripts I have written or smaller school projects.
-    If you have any questions about them, feel free to reach out to me..

 📫 If you would like to get in touch with me, feel free to contact me via email.